cclgroupltd/chrome-profile-view/README.md

 py chrome-profile-view "c:\Users\you\AppData\Local\Google\Chrome\User Data\Profile 1"
 ```

+You can also provide a second argument which is the path to an external
+cache folder if it is not stored directly within the profile folder (such
+as is the case on Android).

 This will launch the local web-service; open a browser and point it to
 `http://localhost:40539`.
 Port `40539` is the default port that will be used,
 but this can be changed in the source code by setting the PORT variable to a